 - Zucchini Sushi – Being a sushi lover, this is one of my favorites!
 Make these in advance and eat them right out of the fridge or lunch box.
 Make extra filling, as you can use this for a vegetable stick dip!

-- Make your own trail mix – I like raw almonds, macadamia nuts, walnuts, pecans, unsweetened coconut flakes, cacao nibs, goji berries, sunflower seeds, and hemp seeds.
+- Make your own trail mix – I like raw almonds, macadamia nuts, walnuts, pecans, unsweetened coconut flakes, cacao nibs, goji berries, and sunflower seeds.
 Make it in a big batch in advance so the prep work is done for you.

 South of the Border Quinoa Salad – Quinoa bowls are a great lunch option because you can bring a batch to the office at the beginning of the week, and top with fresh add-ons like avocado and tomato as you go through the week.
 This is one of my favorites.